-It is not against the law to have bonfires, but care must be taken to make sure that the bonfire does not cause a nuisance to your neighbours.
+It is not against the law to have bonfires to dispose of 'green' garden waste.
+However, care must be taken to make sure that the bonfire does not cause a nuisance to your neighbours.

 If the bonfire causes a problem then this may mean you are causing a statutory nuisance.
 Where people use common sense, bonfires are not usually a problem.

-We do not recommend burning of green waste; recycling is a more preferable way of disposal.
+We do not recommend burning waste; recycling is a more preferable way of disposal.
+Alternatively, waste can be disposed of by your weekly refuse collection, by our bulky waste collection service or at your local recycling centre.

 The number of bonfires should be kept to a minimum and follow the bonfire code of practice [pdf] 299KB.

-This code of practice is recommended to anyone contemplating having a bonfire.
+This code of practice is recommended to anyone thinking about having a bonfire.
 The code of practice for garden bonfires does not exclude any person from their legal liabilities under section 80 of the Environmental Protection Act 1990.

 Anyone lighting a bonfire should ensure that no nuisance is caused to neighbours by smoke, burning particles or odour and that the bonfire is sited so that it reduces the likelihood of nuisance.

-In addition to the law of nuisance, it is an offence to produce dark smoke from industrial or trade premises.
+In addition to the law of nuisance, it is an offence to burn commercial waste (including construction and demolition waste), and to produce dark smoke from industrial or trade premises.
 No bonfires should be lit on commercial premises.

 All householders are responsible for ensuring their waste is disposed of under the Duty of Care Regulations and passed to authorised carriers only.